GordonChalmers/Glycam_NMR_Software/README.md

 http://legacy.glycam.org/docs/othertoolsservice/publication-related-materials/browse-publication-related-materials/index.html

-There are several unreleased software packages written while working in the Woods group and Glycam, some of which are described in the Presentations repository.
+There are several unreleased software packages written while working in the Woods group and Glycam, some of which are described in the GRC_Presentations repository.